 GROUP BY and HAVING clauses

-The GROUP BY clause enables grouping of query results.
-A JPQL query with a GROUP BY clause returns properties of generated groups instead of individual objects and fields.
+The GROUP BY clause groups query results.
+A JPQL query with a GROUP BY clause returns properties of the resulting groups instead of individual objects and fields.

-The position of a GROUP BY clause in the query execution order is after the FROM and WHERE clauses, but before the SELECT clause.
-When a GROUP BY clause exists in a JPQL query, database objects (or tuples of database objects) that are generated by the FROM clause iteration and pass the WHERE clause filtering (if any) are sent to grouping by the GROUP BY clauses before arriving at the SELECT clause.
+In the query execution order, the GROUP BY clause is processed after the FROM and WHERE clauses but before the SELECT clause.
+When a query includes a GROUP BY clause, the database objects (or tuples) that result from the FROM clause and pass the WHERE clause filter are grouped before being passed to the SELECT clause.

-The following query groups all the countries by their first letter:
+The following query groups all countries by their first letter:

 SELECT SUBSTRING(c.name, 1, 1)